 In order to gauge the number of people with hearing loss in the United States, 80,000 members of the National Family Opinion (NFO) panel were surveyed.
 This survey, which has been funded by a sponsor of BHI since 1989, is published under the name "MarkeTrak".
 The NFO panel is representative of U.S. households.

-People with hearing loss are often embarrassed because they think that they are different or that they have a rare condition.
+People with hearing loss are often embarrassed because they think that they are different or that they have a rare condition, but statistics showing hearing loss prevalence truly negates the idea that hearing loss is uncommon.
 The last MarkeTrak survey (2004) estimated that 31.5 million people report a hearing difficulty; that is around 10% of the U.S. population.
 So if you have a hearing loss, understand that you are not alone.
 The number of people with hearing loss by age is provided in the graph above.

 Here are some general guidelines regarding the incidence of hearing loss: